Parnas, former Ukraine fixer, shows up outside Trump trial

-WASHINGTON (Reuters) - Lev Parnas, an indicted businessman who says he worked to pressure Ukraine to investigate one of President Donald Trump’s political rivals, created a chaotic sideshow Wednesday as he traveled to Washington for Trump’s impeachment trial.
+WASHINGTON (Reuters) - Lev Parnas, an indicted businessman who says he worked to pressure Ukraine to investigate one of President Donald Trump’s political rivals, traveled to Washington on Wednesday for Trump’s impeachment trial — but he was turned away at the U.S. Capitol.

-Trailed by TV cameras, photographers and a sign that read “FAIR TRIAL,” Parnas posed for selfies with a pink-hatted woman as he walked from Union Station to the U.S. Capitol building in an attempt to view the Senate’s trial.
+Trailed by TV cameras, photographers and a sign that read “FAIR TRIAL,” Parnas posed for selfies with a pink-hatted woman as he walked from Union Station to the U.S. Capitol building.

 “It’s a surreal feeling,” Parnas said.
 “Right now I’m just going on adrenaline.”

-Parnas stopped by Senate Democratic Leader Chuck Schumer’s office to pick up tickets to the trial, but it was not clear whether he would be allowed to see it.

-No electronics are allowed in the Senate visitors’ gallery - a rule that could apply to the ankle bracelet he has been ordered to wear as he awaits trial on federal campaign finance charges.
-The Senate is due to convene at 1:00 p.m.
-EST (1800 GMT).
+No electronics are allowed in the Senate visitors’ gallery, and Parnas has been ordered to wear an ankle bracelet to track his location as he awaits trial on federal campaign finance charges.

 Parnas’ appearance comes as the Senate moves towards a climactic showdown over whether they should hear from witnesses and consider other evidence in the trial, as Democrats want, or move toward a final vote on whether Trump should be removed from office, as many Republicans want.